wendyverdonk93/docs/content/integrations/accounting and bookkeeping/Twinfield/_index.md

 * MT940

-### Accountant Export Report

-It is possible to [generate an Accountant Export Report](https://docs.multisafepay.com/tools/reports/how-to-generate-a-mt940-export/) in your [MultiSafepay Control](https://merchant.multisafepay.com/).
-Our dedicated documentation will assist you in this.

-### Automated Accountant Export

-If you would like for reports to be automatically generated, please visit our dedicated documentation page regarding the [Automated Accountant Export](https://docs.multisafepay.com/tools/reports/automatic-reports/)

 ### Twinfield Import MultiSafepay

 If you would like to import a MultiSafapay Accountant Export, we would like to kindly ask you to follow these set of instructions: